 Important legal information about the email you will be sending.
 By using this service, you agree to input your real email address and only send it to people you know.
 It is a violation of law in some jurisdictions to falsely identify yourself in an email.
 All information you provide will be used by Fidelity solely for the purpose of sending the email on your behalf.
 The subject line of the email you send will be "Fidelity.com: "

 Here is a hypothetical example: A couple, Bill and Margaret, purchased a publicly traded stock 10 years ago for $20,000, and it is now valued at $50,000.
-If they sell the stock first and then donate the cash proceeds to a public charity—assuming their taxable income places them in the 20% capital gains tax rate—they will pay a federal long-term capital gains tax of $6,000 on the $30,000 of gains, leaving $44,000 ($50,000 − $6,000) for their charity, which Bill and Margaret should be able to claim as a deduction on their tax return.
+Let’s assume their taxable income places them in the 20% capital gains tax rate.
+If they sell the stock first and then donate the proceeds after-tax to a public charity, they will pay a federal long-term capital gains tax of $6,000 on the $30,000 of gains, leaving $44,000 ($50,000 − $6,000) for their charity, which Bill and Margaret should be able to claim as a federal tax deduction.

-These types of assets often have a relatively low cost basis (i.e., original cost).
-In fact, for entrepreneurs who founded their own companies, the cost basis of their private C-corp or S-corp stock may be zero.
+These types of assets often have a relatively low cost basis.
+In fact, for entrepreneurs who have founded their own companies, the cost basis of their private C-corp or S-corp stock may be zero.
 In cases where these assets have been held for at least a year, the outright sale of the asset would result in a large capital gains tax for the owner.
-If, however, the asset is donated directly to charity and the charity then sells the asset, the original owner is in many cases able to eliminate capital gains taxes on the sale of the assets, while potentially receiving a charitable donation deduction as well.
+If, however, the asset is donated directly to a charity and the charity then sells the asset, the original owner is in many cases able to eliminate capital gains taxes on the sale of the assets, while potentially receiving a charitable donation deduction as well.

-Take the hypothetical example of an entrepreneur donating private stock to a public charity.
-Karen founded a private software company 20 years ago and intends to sell the business as she heads into retirement.
-Karen has significant income in the year that her company is sold, and she decides to donate a portion of her shares to charity before selling the business.
-If she obtains a qualified appraisal, and the donation is completed before the sale is so far along that it would be deemed completed by the IRS, then she should be able eliminate the capital gains tax on the appreciation of the shares that she donates.
-Also, if she donates her shares to a public charity, she generally should be eligible to claim a tax deduction at the appraised value.
+Take this hypothetical situation: Karen is an entrepreneur who founded a private software company 20 years ago and intends to sell the business as she heads into retirement.
+Karen decides to donate a portion of her shares to a public charity before selling the business.
+If she obtains a qualified appraisal and completes the donation before the sale, she should be able eliminate capital gains taxes on the appreciation of the donated shares, and claim a tax deduction for them3, based on the company’s appraised value.

-Once again, before undertaking any of these giving strategies, you should consult your legal adviser, tax adviser, and/or financial adviser.
-But properly employed, each of the strategies represents a tax-advantaged way for you to give more to your favorite charitable organizations and causes.
+Once again, before undertaking any of these giving strategies, you should consult your legal adviser, tax adviser, or financial adviser.
+But, properly employed, each of the strategies represents a tax-advantaged way for you to give more to your favorite charitable organizations and causes.